ibm-cloud-architecture/refarch-jee-customerorder/tutorial/step3.md

 #### Run the containerised app

-Run the docker image.

-`sudo docker run -p 9080 customer-order-services:liberty`
+Run the docker image: `sudo docker run -p 9080 customer-order-services:liberty`

 When it is complete, you can see the below output.